kootenpv/yagmail/README.md

 img = '/local/file/bunny.png'
 ```

-All options are optional, and note that not even `To` is required (you'll send an email to yourself):
+All variables are optional, and note that not even `To` is required (you'll send an email to yourself):

 ```python
 yag.send(To = to, Subject = subject, Body = body)